Location: 24 kilometers East of Prince

 piece of metal lying nearby too, but it was not possible to tell if it came from the sawmill.
 Perhaps, the site became overgrown?
 We saw only endless trees behind the sawdust pile, and went back to the main trail.

 13. Twenty more minutes, and a Sawdust / Birchleg trails split is ahead.
-We took the left split and stayed on Sawdust trail.
+We turned left and stayed on Sawdust trail.

 Tabor Mountain Sawdust Trail split with Birchleg Trail